-Trinh is an Operation Enduring Freedom Army veteran who enlisted at 17 and now runs Women Are Heroes Too — a Los Angeles sanctuary she founded in 2023 for women veterans, with an explicit anti-MST policy at its center.
+Trinh is an Operation Enduring Freedom Army veteran and a boy mom who runs Women Are Heroes Too — a sanctuary she founded in 2023 in LA County, the U.S. county with the highest concentration of military veterans, with an explicit anti-MST policy at its center.
+After her service she joined Power 106’s executive team and co-founded a record label whose artists earned recognition from Kendrick Lamar — an entrepreneurial network she now pairs with women-vet healing.
 The night she signed up to Granted she pasted the Wounded Warrior Project Community Partnership URL, answered three operational questions about her program model, her outcome targets, and her own day-to-day role, and exported a complete federal-style draft the same evening.
 Her session is the receipt for an architectural bet Granted is making: structured intake plus a verified RFP URL outperforms unstructured chat for first-time grant writers.
 Trinh never opened the writing chat.
 She drove the entire draft through forms.
 Her pipeline also shaped the survivor-founder consent surface Granted is building next: when the product drafts sensitive epidemiology — MST prevalence, suicide risk, PTSD odds — for a survivor authoring the document, the writer should review and attest before that text is committed to the export.
 That gate didn’t exist when Trinh drafted.
 It needs to.

 survivors of MST and combat trauma are not an afterthought but the intended center of every program design decision.